caap-stats-22/caap-stats-22.github.io/syllabus.md

 # Syllabus

 ## People
-Instructor:  Sowon Jeong.
+Instructor:  **Sowon Jeong**.
 Graduate Student from the Department of Statistics.

-TA: Tala Germani.
+TA: **Tala Germani**.
 Undergraduate from the University of Chicago

 ## Office Hour